Is a Budget Robot Vacuum Worth It?

 The Roborock Xiaowa Lite (C1) is the best robot vacuum under $200 for carpet.
 It has strong suction, carpet boost which we only have seen in expensive models, and large wheels that are able to climb an obstacle up to 20 mm height.
 We recommend having a look at it since it is definitely worth buying.

 The Eufy 35C or 30C would be another great deal.
 For a price of around $300 you get a decent robot vacuum with strong suction that is able to get rid of pet hair, clean thin carpets and handle bare floors.

 To Wrap It Up

 A budget robot vacuum cleaner can work longer than the most expensive ones.
 It performs worse on medium-pile and thick carpets but can still do a great job on a thin one.
 Bare floor is not a problem at all.
-But a cheap device certainly works quieter.
-You even can find a robot that is compatible with Alexa for a price of $250.
+A cheap device certainly works quieter.
+You even can find a robot that is compatible with Alexa for a price of $200.

 Would you buy a budget robot vacuum cleaner and why?
 Write in the comment section down below.

 Where to buy